LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: PLATE_AREA

 ``PLATE_AREA``    type: ``real*8 array of size (NWALL)``
-    Indicates the wall area (in square meters) for wall element (iwall).
-Defaults to the area computed from the B2 grid information.
+    Indicates the wall area (in square metres) for wall element (iwall).
+Defaults to the area computed from the B2.5 grid information.

 .. index:: MONOLAYER_DEPOSITION